drhsqlite/pikchr/doc/teardown01.md

 /* 31 */ "feature branch" above at last box.n
 ~~~

-Hint:  Scrape the Pikchr source text and past it into the
+Hint:  Copy the Pikchr source text and paste it into the
 [](/pikchrshow) page in a separate browser window or tab so that
 you can make minor changes and see the effect of those changes
 as we work through the text.